Table of Contents

 The M type – Retirement Visa is one of Colombia’s most special and recurring visas.
-Probably, based statistics-wise, most applications are for American citizens; Because of this, Colombia has become an increasingly great place to spend your retirement years.
+Probably, based on statistics, most applications are for American citizens; because of this, Colombia has become an increasingly great place to spend your retirement years.

-The International Living newsletter, for more than 40 years, has been the best reference for choosing paradises abroad where the slogan is: «Live better, for less.»
+For more than 40 years, the International Living newsletter has been the best reference for choosing paradises abroad, where the slogan is «Live better, for less.»

-According to International Living’s Global Annual Retirement Index 2023, Colombia ranks tenth position on the list of global destinations for foreign retirees.
+According to International Living’s Global Annual Retirement Index 2024, Colombia ranks tenth among global destinations for foreign retirees.

 Among the advantages of retiring in Colombia, you can find the following:

-Medellín is one of the best cities to retire in Colombia
+Why Medellín is one of the best cities to retire in Colombia?

-First of all, Medellín is a charming city and is one of the jewels of the Official Tourism Site of Colombia.
-It has been known for decades as «the city of eternal spring» due to its climate and its people.
-Besides, Medellín has a great cultural, gastronomic, landscape, and fun offer to all its visitors.
+First, Medellín is a charming city and one of the jewels of the Official Tourism Site of Colombia.
+Due to its climate and people, it has been known for decades as “the city of eternal spring.”
+Besides, Medellín offers all its visitors a significant cultural, gastronomic, landscape, and fun experience.

-In the article ‘The city of flowers’, International Living explains how the lifestyle in this city is.
-Most noteworthy is that Medellín has a comfortable temperature that does not require heating or air conditioning, with low humidity and an insect-free environment.
+In the article “The city of flowers”, International Living explains Medelln’s lifestyle.
+Most noteworthy is that Medellín has a comfortable temperature that does not require heating or air conditioning, low humidity, and an insect-free environment.

-It also mentions the advantages of having a pioneering transport system: Sistema Integrado de Transporte del Valle de Aburrá (SITVA), its cosmopolitan air made up of universities, museums, theaters, restaurants, and sports centers, among others, in addition to its world-famous festivals.
+It also mentions the advantages of having a pioneering transport system: Sistema Integrado de Transporte del Valle de Aburrá (SITVA), its cosmopolitan air, which includes universities, museums, theaters, restaurants, and sports centers, among others, and its world-famous festivals.

-Besides, here we find a standard example about the cost of living in Medellín, a proposal of 10 interesting things to do in the city, information on whether Medellin is a safe place to live, and other interesting details for foreigners who are thinking about choosing Medellín as their retirement place.
+Besides, in the blog we find a standard example about the cost of living in Medellín, a proposal of 10 interesting things to do in the city, information on whether Medellin is a safe place to live, and other interesting details for foreigners who are thinking about choosing Medellín as their retirement place.

 To sum up, for these reasons and more, Medellín is at the top of the places to retire in Colombia.
 You can find other details in this popular Medellin Guru article: «12 Reasons Why Medellín is a Top Foreign Retirement Location».